 So, the baseline message is clear: getting exercise is highly beneficial for your sleep health.
 The question then becomes about timing and the type of exercise.

-The traditional advice to avoid exercising close to bedtime stemmed from logical physiological responses to physical exercise.
+Ultimately, the traditional advice to avoid exercising close to bedtime stemmed from logical physiological responses to physical exercise.
 If one performs a vigorous exercise minutes before bedtime, what happens is:

 These physiological effects would make it difficult to transition into a restful state necessary for sleep, especially if such physical exercise was performed a few minutes to a couple of hours before bedtime.